mczachurski/wallpapper/README.md

 Properties:

-- `fileName` - name of picture file name.
+- `fileName` - name of picture file name (you can use same file for few nodes).
 - `isPrimary` - information about image which is primary image (it will be visible after creating `heic` file).
 Only one of the file can be primary.
 - `isForLight` - if `true` picture will be displayed when user chose "Light (static)" wallpaper
 - `isForDark` - if `true` picture will be displayed when user chose "Dark (static)" wallpaper